API Reference

 end

-If not implemented, calling #slugged_encoded_id
+If not implemented, calling #slugged_encoded_id will raise an error.

 Class Methods